 After pages from her upcoming memoir were leaked, the famous performance artist has sought to clarify her comments about Australian Aborigines.

 A page from Marina Abramović's upcoming memoir, Walk Through Walls, was leaked via social media yesterday, embroiling the artist in controversy about content many commentators found to be racist.
 In the leaked snippet, Marina writes of a time when she and Ulay, her collaborator and then partner, spent six months in the Australian outback in 1979.

-After the furore caused by Abramovic's remarks, the performance artist has sought to qualify her position, releasing a statement saying that the words were taken out of context:
+After the furor caused by Abramovic's remarks, the performance artist has sought to qualify her position, releasing a statement saying that the words were taken out of context:

 "The description contained in an early, uncorrected proof of my forthcoming book is taken from my diaries and reflects my initial reaction to these people when I encountered them for the very first time way back in 1979.
 It does not represent the understanding and appreciation of Aborigines that I subsequently acquired through immersion in their world and carry in my heart today."

-Publishers The Crown Publishing Group have confirmed that the passage will not appear in the final version of the book.
+The Crown Publishing Group has confirmed that the passage will not appear in the final version of the book.

 Text Felix Petty